 The Transportation Program's continuing goal is to provide a comprehensive, modern and efficient transportation system.
-An improved transportation network is planned to move people and goods from one point to another while optimizing time, cost, and safety and ensuring that the natural environment is enhanced and protected.
+An improved transportation network is planned to move people and goods from one point to another while optimizing time, costs, and safety and ensuring that the natural environment is enhanced and protected.
 The 1984-89 CIP has programmed capital projects consistent with these objectives.

 The Accelerated Road Program, which was developed last year by the Municipality of Anchorage and the State of Alaska, is a coordinated program which includes major improvements to both state and municipal roads.
 A first phase of the overall program was funded in 1983.
 The 1984-89 CIP contains funding requests for the next phases of the Municipal portion of the program.
 Funding for major State road projects (Dimond Blvd., A-C Couplet, Boniface, etc.) which are part of the Accelerated Road Program will be requested in the State's Department of Transportation and Public Facilities Capital Budget.
-Key municipal projects within the Accelerated Road Program that are included in the 1984 CIB total of \$18,166,000 are:
+Key municipal projects within the Accelerated Road Program that are included in the 1984 CIB total of \$17,166,000 are:

 - Third Avenue Elmendorf Access to Post Road

 - Victor Road and 100th Avenue

-- · 36th Avenue Arctic to Spenard
+- 36th Avenue Arctic to Spenard

 - Arctic Boulevard Raspberry to Dimond

 - Wisconsin Northern Lights to 43rd Court

-- · Providence Drive Northern Lights to University Drive
+- University Drive Providence to Northern Lights

 - Northwood Drive 82nd to Strawberry

-- · Huffman Road Timberlane to Old Seward
+- Huffman Road Timberlane to Old Seward

 - Strawberry Road Jewel Lake to Northwood

-- West Northern Lights Forest Park Drive to Earthquake Park

-In addition to Accelerated Road Program projects, \$20,860,000 is programmed in 1984 for construction and improvement of collectors, arterials and residential streets and for beautification projects along major arterials.
+In addition to Accelerated Road Program projects, \$21,060,000 is programmed in 1984 for construction and improvement of collectors, arterials and residential streets and for beautification projects along major arterials.
 Specific projects within this category include:

-- · Bragaw Tudor to 48th
+- Bragaw Tudor to 48th

+- West Northern Lights Forest Park to Earthquake Park

 - Eagle River/Chugiak/Birchwood Road Improvements

-- · Turnagain Arm/Girdwood Road Improvements
+- Turnagain Arm/Girdwood Road Improvements

 - South Anchorage Collector Roads

-- · 6th Avenue Boniface to Norman
+- 6th Avenue Boniface to Norman

 - Special Assessment District Streets

 - Subdivision Reconstruction

 Drainage Improvement Projects totalling \$5,907,000 in 1984 include design and construction of major trunk drainage lines and residential lateral storm drainage lines.
 Emphasis will be placed on applying the latest techniques in surface water quality management and resolving drainage related deficiencies.
-Additional 1984 projects are planned to support the projected expansion of road services in the 1980's: